palagdan/quarkus_server/README.md

-# code-with-quarkus Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+## This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode